FuelLabs/fuels-wallet/.changeset/gold-turtles-explain.md

 "fuels-wallet": patch
 ---

-Fixes the signup flow by ensuring the devnet being offline no longer prevents users from completing wallet setup.
+Fixes the signup flow by ensuring the default networks being offline no longer prevent users from completing wallet setup.